Paul KurtzDirector of Cross Country

 Office Phone: 863-667-5100

-From 1991-2010, Kurtz served as the head men's cross country and track & field coach for Roberts Wesleyan University, in Rochester, N.Y.
+Before coming to Lakeland, Kurtz served as the head men's cross country and track & field coach for Roberts Wesleyan University (N.Y.) from 1991-2010.
 In 1998, he was named the women's cross country coach while also assisting the women's track & field program as an assistant coach.

-In just his third season with the Raiders, Kurtz led his men’s program to the 1993 NCCAA Championship, while being named the 1993 NCCAA National Coach of the Year.
+In just his third season with the Redhawks, Kurtz led his men’s program to the 1993 NCCAA Championship, while being named the 1993 NCCAA National Coach of the Year.

 During his 20 year tenure at Roberts Wesleyan, he coached 18 Individual National Champions, 51 All–Americans, and over 200 Scholar Athletes within the NAIA and NCCAA.
 Also, nine times he led the Raiders to a Top 5 national finish within the NCCAA National Championships, and seven times his teams placed at NAIA Nationals, including one Top 10 national finish.

-In addition, Kurtz coached future Olympian, Jen Suhr during her freshman year at Roberts Wesleyan College.
-Suhr would later pick up the pole vault during her senior year at Roberts and is now considered the No. 1 ranked women's pole vaulter in the World as of 2012.
-Over the past two years, Suhr has jumped the three highest marks in the World, and has been the No. 1 ranked American pole vaulter since 2006.
+In addition, Kurtz coached future Olympian, Jen Suhr during her freshman year in the high jump at Roberts Wesleyan College.
+Suhr would later pick up the pole vault during her senior year at Roberts and is now considered the No. 1 ranked women's pole vaulter in the World.

-In 2008, she won a silver medal in the Beijing Olympics, and the Track & Field News named her American Female Athlete of the Year for 2008.
+In 2008, she won a silver medal in the Beijing Olympics, and in 2012 was the gold medal winner at the London games.
+Track & Field News named her American Female Athlete of the Year for 2008.

 Four of his players have also won the prestigious Wheeler Award, given to one outstanding student athlete in cross country by the NCCAA.